 People are constantly demanding bigger and bigger displays, but at some point, that size becomes a serious detriment to easy one-handed operation.
 That's why the Galaxy S8 features a screen with an extra wide 18.5:9 aspect ratio, which offers considerably more real estate compared to similarly sized devices, but without requiring two hands all the time to control the phone.
 And since S8's Super AMOLED screen sports a resolution of 2960 x 1440, you know pictures and videos are going to look super sharp, too.

 Samsung's new Bixby assistant can tell you the weather or who won the latest baseball game, but its real purpose is to serve as an extension of your phone's interface.
 Pretty much anything that you can touch or tap on your phone, you'll be able to control through Bixby with your voice.
 You can say "send this picture to my mom" and Bixby will know exactly which photo you're talking about, and even ask which messaging service you'd like to use.
-Voice-control features were missing when the S8 arrived in April as Samsung tried to iron out some kinks with Bixby's voice-recognition features, but we soon will be able to talk to Bixby: Samsung's launching a Bixby Voice preview for current S8 owners.
-Until those features can appear, you can still use capabilities like Bixby Vision, in which you point the S8's camera at something and Bixby uses image recognition to look up all sorts of contextual information about that item, including where you can buy it.
+Voice-control features were missing when the S8 arrived in April as Samsung tried to iron out some kinks with Bixby's voice-recognition features, but the feature is fully available now, if a little hit-or-miss.
+Other capabilities include Bixby Vision, in which you point the S8's camera at something and Bixby uses image recognition to look up all sorts of contextual information about that item, including where you can buy it.

 With Samsung's elegant and simple DeX dock, you can turn the S8 into a mini desktop PC for much less than what you'd pay for the real thing.
 All you have to is hook the $150 DeX up to a monitor, keyboard and mouse, and then set the S8 onto the built-in USB-C connector — you're ready to go.
 In use, the DeX offers a surprisingly clean and simple interface, while also giving you the flexibility to multi-task as you use multiple windows or full-screen apps, though our DeX review found the device to be a work in progress.
 The DeX dock even has Windows 10 virtualization options, making it potentially attractive for business use.